 So how can you determine if an API is built properly?

-The right API must be flexible, easy to understand, and do the job that you need it to do.
+The right Hotel API must be flexible, easy to understand, and do the job that you need it to do.
 This means you’ll need to be able to connect the system to your existing systems.
-While it depends on the specific programs your’re using, it will need to at least connect with your PMS.
+While it depends on the specific programs you’re using, it will need to at least connect with your PMS.
 You should also be able to export data from the system through the API so that you can see the reports you want– statistics, aggregations, and the like.

 With that in mind, we’ve put together three questions you can ask any software provider or vendor, to help you decide if their API is built well: